Some fully vaccinated people are still infected – this is why | ExBulletin

 This is probably because different arms of the immune response produce different defenses.
 In other words, antibodies, which are Y-shaped proteins that fix and neutralize bacteria, and T cells, which find and destroy infected cells.
 Antibodies are usually produced against more variable proteins on the surface of the virus, but more consistent proteins within the virus are targeted by T cells.
 T cells are important for limiting the severity of the disease.

 There is anecdotal evidence for SARS-CoV-2 (the virus that causes COVID-19).
-Including from SeychellesAlthough it is a breakthrough infectious disease, it has hardly been published in scientific journals yet.Recent report New England Journal of Medicine We described two COVID-19 cases after vaccination, both of which showed mild symptoms that resolved within a week.
+Including from Seychelles, A breakthrough infectious disease, but rarely published yet Science magazine..Recent report New England Journal of Medicine We described two COVID-19 cases after vaccination, both of which showed mild symptoms that resolved within a week.

 And Research Researchers at Stanford University, who have not yet been reviewed by other scientists, describe 189 post-vaccination COVID cases out of 22,729 health workers, but at least some of these are part of it.
 It is due to vaccination.
 If such a breakthrough occurs, vaccination will probably reduce the severity of the disease.